-The all items index increased 2.1 percent over the last 12 months, the same figure as for the 12 months ending May.
-The index for all items less food and energy rose 1.9 percent over the last 12 months, a slight decline from the 2.0 percent figure last month.
-The index for energy increased 3.2 percent over the span, and the food index rose 2.3 percent.
+The all items index increased 2.0 percent over the last 12 months, a slight decline from the 2.1 percent figure for the 12 months ending June.
+The index for all items less food and energy rose 1.9 percent over the last 12 months, the same figure as for the 12 months ending June.
+The energy index has increased 2.6 percent, and the food index has risen 2.5 percent over the span.